Splinter0/mastersplinter/content/cv/_index.md

 ## Whoami

-My passion pushing me towards this industry is my hunger to deeply understand and dissect technology.
-I love building new and exciting things securely but also hunting security flaws in technology.
-I live for those "aha!" moments when you realize how something can be exploited and improved.
-I truly enjoy working in teams and have found myself thriving in positions of leadership.
-I love being in a room where ideas are bouncing on the walls, I love finding elegant solutions to difficult problems with like-minded people.
+I'm a security researcher and penetration tester with a deep passion for understanding and dissecting technology.
+I thrive on building innovative and secure solutions, as well as uncovering and exploiting security flaws.
+Those "aha!" moments, when I discover how something can be exploited and improved, are what drive me.

-I love traveling, good food and being around people with a story to tell.
+I enjoy collaborating with like-minded individuals, bouncing ideas around, and finding elegant solutions to complex problems.
+Leadership roles come naturally to me, and I relish the opportunity to guide teams toward effective outcomes.

-My biggest passions except from coding and security are: Thai Boxing, cooking, skateboarding and chess.
+Beyond the tech world, I'm into climbing, cooking, skateboarding, and chess.
+I am the happiest when I'm traveling and sharing good food with people who have interesting stories to tell are some of my favorite pastimes.

-My goal in life is to learn something new everyday, being around great people and having a good time while doing so.
+My goal?
+To learn something new every day, surround myself with great people, and have a blast while doing it.

 ----
 ## Experience